FusionAuth/fusionauth-site/astro/src/content/articles/tokens/revoking-jwts.md

 ## Check with the IdP

-If you have the Todo Backend call the `introspect` endpoint against every JWT it encounters, per [RFC 7662](https://tools.ietf.org/html/rfc7662), then you are guaranteed that if a JWT is revoked on the IdP, the Todo Backend will immediately be notified of any revoked JWTS.
+If you have the Todo Backend call the `introspect` endpoint against every JWT it encounters, per [RFC 7662](https://tools.ietf.org/html/rfc7662), then you are guaranteed that if a JWT is revoked on the IdP, the Todo Backend will immediately be notified of any revoked JWTs.

 From the RFC, the `active` value of the response is defined as: